orens/sw-questions/README.md

 - Make sure you have a working compilation environment.
 Visual Studio is a good option: https://visualstudio.microsoft.com/vs/community/
 - Try to write tests, even simple ones (example in the first question).
 - Aside from Medium 3, 4, try to use the standard library, when applicable.
 For questions 3,4 you can use everything but the standard collections.
 - I tried to make the order of questions incremental and contextual.
-That said, feel free to choosethe best order for you.
+That said, feel free to choose the best order for you.
 - If you get stuck on something, let me know and I'll point you to the right direction.
 - Drink coffee.
 It's bad for your health but good for your programming skills :)
 - **Good Luck**